xtendui/xtendui/src/gatsby/markdown/components/addons/structure/google-locator.md

 Here are the main **javascript options**.

-Additionally you can pass functions to `options.formatData` to populate inside `options.itemsTemplate` with query `data-populate="<FunctionName>"`, see javascript file source code `xtendui/src/addons/google-locator.js`.
+Additionally you can pass functions to `options.formatData` to populate inside `options.itemsTemplate` with query `data-xt-populate="<FunctionName>"`, see javascript file source code `xtendui/src/addons/google-locator.js`.

 For advanced options see javascript file source code `xtendui/src/addons/google-locator.js`.